AresMUSH/aresmush.com/features/server-roundup.md

 * Hidden/Restricted/Limited RP areas.
 * Secret societies/faction members.

 Doing anything resembling this is going to involve [knocking down some walls](#lego) and making massive changes to the core code.
-If these sorts of features are essential to your game, please give careful thought as to whether Ares is really the best choice for your game.
+If these sorts of features are essential to your game, please give careful thought as to whether Ares is really the best choice.
 You can also consult with [the community]({{site.baseurl}}/feedback.html) to get more advice about potential pitfalls for your specific ideas.

 ## Skill Systems